CBIIT/NBIA-TCIA/README.md

   * [Installation Guide] (https://wiki.nci.nih.gov/x/kgKYFg)
   * [Hosted Instance of NBIA] (http://imaging.nci.nih.gov)

 Please join us in further developing and improving NBIA.
 Submit any issues you may find to GitHub's issue tracker.
-Contact [Application Support] (NCIAppSupport@mail.nih.gov) for information about open-source development and NBIA.
+Contact [Application Support](mailto:NCIAppSupport@mail.nih.gov) for information about open-source development and NBIA.

 Build and Install
 ================================================================